thisispivi/Deep-Learning-Company-Bankruptcy-Prediction/README.md

 * The confusion matrix

 ### Save Model
-At the end there is the possibility to save the model
+At the end there is the possibility to save the model into a zip file.
+The only parameters to configure are the name of the folder *file_name* and the name of the folder in the zip command.

+## Load Model

+There is also a section to load a model.
+To do this it's important to follow these steps:

+1. Load into colab the ```model.zip``` file
+2. Uncomment the load data section
+3. Insert the name of the folder into the *file_name* variable
+4. Run the load data section

 # Best model analysis
 In this section we will analyze the best model that we achieved.